shelldan/node-taker/README.md

 9. [Questions](#contact-information)

 ## Description
 The Note Taker can be used to write and save notes.
-This application will use HTML, CSS, and JavaScript front end to layout the website outlook and will use an Express.js back end to save, retrieve and delete note from a JSON file.
+This application will use HTML, CSS, and JavaScript front end to layout the application and will use an Express.js back end to save, retrieve and delete note from a JSON file.
 The application is deployed to [heroku](https://shelldan-note-taker.herokuapp.com/) as well.

 ## User Story